-I have shared countless dumpling recipes on my blog over the years, and one of my points of pride is my insistence on making them completely from scratch, including the dough, where many people usually opt to use shortcuts.
-In my humble opinion a dumpling is so much more than just its filling, and therefore making a really fantastic wrapper elevates it beyond the norm.
+I have shared countless dumpling recipes on my blog over the years.
+One of my points of pride is my insistence on making them completely from scratch whenever possible.
+In my humble opinion a dumpling is so much more than just its filling.
+Therefore, making a really fantastic wrapper elevates it beyond the norm.

-Buffalo chicken dumplings have been on my list of “things to make with Buffalo chicken” for a really long time.
-It seems fitting to finally marry my love of dumplings with my undying love for Buffalo chicken (which anyone reading my blog should be VERY much aware of by now).
+Buffalo chicken dumplings have been on my list of "things to make with Buffalo chicken" for a really long time.
+It seems fitting to finally marry my love of dumplings with my undying love for Buffalo chicken.

 The recipe is very simple.
 The filling begins with the most basic components of Buffalo chicken: chicken, celery, and hot sauce.
 The blue cheese finds its way quite easily into the form of a dipping sauce.
 You can certainly use store-bought blue cheese dressing, but it really is so much better when made from scratch as I've done here.